CassieMcPeek/ECE281_CE5/README.md

 I am not sure if this is the correct syntax, but I just followed the example 6.10 in the book so I think I am at least close to the correct format.

+# Task 2: Machine Code

+  addi $S0, $0, 44 put into hexadecimal code would be 0X2010 002C

+  addi $S1, $0, -37 put into hexadecimal code would be 0X2011 FFDB

+  add $S2, $S1, $S0 put into hexadecimal code would be 0X0211 9020

+  sw $S2, 0X54($0) put into hexadecimal code would be 0XAC12 0036